 Sprinkle berries evenly over batter, then sprinkle with nuts and brown sugar.
 Bake for 45-60 minutes or until it tests done.
 The top will be a beautiful golden color.

 Serve warm with ice cream or whipped cream.

 I used a mix of 3 cups fresh whole strawberries and 2 cups fresh blueberries.
 The ratio of fruit to cake will be nearly 1:1, which I like.
-I’ve made the recipe a second time using 2 cups each of flour, milk, and sugar but found that it yielded more cake than I preferred.
+When I made this a second time using 2 cups each of flour, milk, and sugar I found that it yielded more cake than I preferred.
 Also, during the baking process – somewhere around the 45 minute mark, you may look at it and think it’s not going to turn out.
 The berries begin to burst and their juices puddle on top.
 It looks as though it’s going to be a watery mess, but the juices absorb into the cake by the end of baking.